camtrees/camtrees.github.io/database-tables/index.md

 # {{ page.title }}

 This website section contains various CAMTREES Database SQL Tables.

 {: .note }
-The Database Tables are still in development.<br>
+Database Tables are still in development.<br>
-*Test Version: 6*

-Next step:
+Step required before full production:
 - Create an automated Python script to refresh table data nightly

 {: .warning }
 For security, this website will never connect directly to the CAMTREES Database.
-Rather, a secure Python script will regenerate the tables nightly.
+Rather, a secure Python script will regenerate the necessary tables each night.